uche-inyama/quotes/README.md

  ## Getting Started

-      To get a local copy up and running follow these example steps
+ ### To get a local copy up and running follow these steps

  ### Prerequisites
       Node